starcraz/GetCleanData/codebook.md

 Variable name       | Description
 --------------------|------------
-subject             | ID the subject who performed the activity for each window sample.
-Its range is from 1 to 30. activity            | Activity name featureDomain       | Feature data of time and frequency domain featureInstrument   | Feature data by measuring with accelerometer or gyroscope instruments featureAcceleration | Feature data of body acceleration
+subject             | ID of the experimental subjects of 30 volunteers activity            | Activity field featureDomain       | Feature data of time and frequency domain featureInstrument   | Feature data by measuring with accelerometer or gyroscope instruments featureAcceleration | Feature data of body acceleration